What is Sudden Cardiac Arrest?

 After I have successfully defibrillated the victim, do I keep the electrode pads on?

 Yes, even after a victim has been successfully defibrillated, he/she is at risk of developing VF again.
 The AED will continually monitor the victim for the return of VF.
-If VF is suspected, the AED will automatically begin to analyze victim after two minutes of CPR is complete.
+If VF is suspected, the AED will automatically begin to analyze the victim after two minutes of CPR is complete.
 The AED should be left on until emergency personnel assume responsibility for the victim.

 What if the victim regains a pulse but is not breathing or is breathing slowly?